sammcj/go-a2a/README.md

 For more information, see the [cmd/README.md](cmd/README.md) file.

+## What go-a2a Is Not

+While go-a2a provides a comprehensive implementation of the A2A protocol, it's important to understand its boundaries:

+- **Not an AI Model**: go-a2a is not an AI model itself, but rather a framework for connecting to and utilizing AI models
+- **Not a Complete Agent Solution**: While it provides the building blocks, you'll need to implement your own agent logic or connect to existing AI services
+- **Not a Web Framework**: Although it includes HTTP functionality, it's focused specifically on the A2A protocol rather than general web development
+- **Not a Database**: The default implementation uses in-memory storage; for production use with large volumes of tasks, you'll need to implement persistent storage

 ## Development Status

 The library is currently in active development.
 The following features have been implemented: